7 minutes read

 Idiom

-The extension function is an idiomatic way to add some functionality to an existing class.
+The extension function is an idiomatic way to add functionality to an existing class.
 It is simple to use and shows that your new function is closely related to the class.
 So use it, with community approval!
 This idiom is documented on kotlinlang.org.

 fun String.spaceToCamelCase() { ... }